 The Parker AC10 variable speed compact drive is a simple, reliable and economical solution to every-day motor control applications requiring speed or torque control within the power range of 0.2kW to 180kW.
-Having compact dimensions and features normally only associated with higher specification AC drives, including, sensorless vector mode, output frequency up to 590 Hz, 3 phase 400VAC supplies in all 5 frame sizes and a full 150 % overload at 0.5 Hz for 1 minute, the AC10 provides an optimised solution for OEM machine builders who are looking for a compact, cost-effective, energy-saving variable speed ac drive without compromising on performance.
+The Parker AC10 Inverter boasts compact dimensions and features typically only associated with higher specification AC drives.
+These include in part, sensorless vector mode, output frequency up to 590 Hz, 3 phase 400VAC supplies in all 5 frame sizes and a full 150 % overload at 0.5 Hz for 1 minute, plus many more.
+The Parker AC10 provides an optimised solution for OEM machine builders who are looking for a compact, cost-effective, energy-saving variable speed ac drive without compromising on performance.

 What Can the AC10 Inverter Do?

-Can I use an AC10 for a plastic extruder application?
+Can I use a Parker AC10 for a plastic extruder application?

-Yes, the AC10 can provide high torque at low speeds and can be set in sensor-less vector mode.
-This can provide good speed holding and be used in recycling, blown and solid extrusion applications.
+Yes, the AC10 can provide high torque at low speeds and can be set to sensor-less vector mode.
+Sensorless Vector can give good speed holding and be used in recycling, blown and solid extrusion applications.

-Does the AC10 come with communication as standard?
+Does the Parker AC10 come with communication as standard?

 The AC10 has RS485 Modbus RTU and ASCII communications as standard.
-It is brought out to screw terminals on the side of the inverter drive so no special plug D-sub etc is needed.
+It is brought out to screw terminals on the side of the inverter drive, so no special plug D-sub and so forth is needed.
 Setting the address is in parameter F900 and setting the baud rate is in F904.

-Can the AC10 save energy when running an AC motor fan?
+Can the Parker AC10 save energy when running an AC motor fan?

-Does the inverter come with a PID loop?
+Does the Parker AC10 come with a PID loop?

-How far can the motor be from the AC10 inverter drive?
+How far can the motor be from the Parker AC10 inverter drive?